Archie Lyndhurst: Career

 Lyndhurst voiced Honoroit Bandarlois, a non-playable character, in Final Fantasy XIV: Heavensward.
 The video game was released on 21 June 2015.

 Lyndhurst appeared on the ninth episode in the third series of the CBBC game show, Ultimate Brain.
 The episode, "Ultimately Awkward", was broadcast on 20 August 2016, where he was a contestant on the Blue Team, along with Jamie Flatters and Charlie Nicholson, his co-stars from So Awkward.

 Lyndhurst played Max in the BBC Two comedy television film, Our Ex-Wife.
 The film was broadcast on 1 September 2016.

 Lyndhurst played Elliot Morford in the 25th episode in the 32nd series of the BBC One medical drama series Casualty.
 The episode was broadcast on 24 February 2018.

 Lyndhurst launched Fated to Pretend, his clothing line, in November 2019.

 Lyndhurst appeared in the independent play Tracers, a Vietnam War play, which was performed in Islington, North London, in March 2020.
 Tracers was written by six Vietnam veterans when they came back from Vietnam and directed by Bryn Williams.

 Lyndhurst made his final appearance as an actor, with the role of Henry Bramble in the fantasy adventure short film, The Infectious Imagination of Henry Bramble, written, directed and edited by Derek Boyes.
 The film was posthumously released in the United States on 4 July 2021.
 He first played the role in 2013.
 He posthumously won the Best Actor (Adult & Professional) Award at the Children's International Film Festival of Wales in 2022.

 Personal life

-Lyndhurst was in a relationship with Nethra Tilakumara, an Actor, at the time of his death.
+Lyndhurst was in a relationship with actress Nethra Tilakumara, at the time of his death.
 The couple started dating on 12 April 2019.